-Change in behavior like irritability or aggression when your dog is typically docile and chill
+- Changes in behavior; e.g., irritability or aggression when your dog is typically docile and chill

 Just like many other diseases and illnesses, liver disease happens in stages.
 Within the first two stages, there's a chance that your dog's liver-health could turn around and repair itself.
-It's essential to look-out-for and recognize the early symptoms of liver disease because the earlier you catch it, the better.
+It's essential to look out for and recognize the early symptoms of liver disease.
+The earlier you catch it, the better.

 If you suspect your dog is exhibiting any of these symptoms, call up your vet and make sure to let them know when the symptoms started and how often you're noticing them throughout the day.
 Your veterinarian can do simple blood tests to check the function of your dog's liver, and there are medications and dietary changes that can be prescribed to help give the liver a chance to regenerate before it becomes liver disease.

 If these earlier signs of liver disease go unnoticed and untreated, then the liver starts to deteriorate.
 When the liver is having problems regenerating and repairing itself from toxins, you should expect these types of symptoms (in addition to the signs you read about above).

 - Jaundice: This creates a yellow/orange appearance in the dog's eyes, gums, ears, and even skin/fur.
 It's also one of the most distinctive symptoms of liver disease as the liver breaks down red blood cells and excretes bilirubin.
 When the liver can't do its job properly, the bilirubin becomes backed-up in the blood.

 - Change in walk or gait.

 - Seizures or neurological changes.